andyfang1105/flashbird/README.md

 `shipmentNumber`: The unique tracking number of the shipment to be updated.

+**Important Conditions:**

+- Updates are only permissible for shipments in "draft" status.
+- Shipments that have been picked up, delivered, or deleted cannot be updated.
+- Attempting to update a shipment that is not eligible (not in "draft" status) will result in an error response stating "Shipment not found".

 **Body:**
 Provide the updated shipment details in the request body.
 The same fields as in the shipment creation are applicable.